 Weight loss following gastric sleeve surgery is related to the quality of the surgery, presence or absence of complications, and how such complications are managed.
 All these parameters depend on the competency of the surgeon.

 If a surgeon resects less than the appropriate portion of the stomach during gastric sleeve surgery, the patient will have a relatively higher appetite, eat more and weight loss will be suboptimal.
 Thus, knowing that your overall weight loss is partly dependent on the surgeon that will perform your gastric sleeve surgery, it is part of your preparation to get the best of the surgeon to perform your operation in other to achieve maximum weight reduction.

 What Can You Realistically Expect?*

-Even though our timeline of normal weight loss should give you some idea.
+Even though our timeline of average weight loss should give you some idea.
 It’s only an average weight loss.
-Your true weight loss can be more or less than that.
+Your actual weight loss can be more or less than that.

 Ultimately, it was up to you and how hard and dedicated you are postoperative.
 Are you sticking to your post-op diet?
 Are you making exercise a regular part of your routine?
-There are many variables that contribute to your expected weight loss; many will depend on issues you can control.
+Many variables contribute to your expected weight loss; many will depend on issues you can control.

 Am I Losing Enough Weight?*

 What if you seem like you’re not losing enough weight after gastric sleeve?
 There can be numerous issues at play here, but it’s important to stick to your surgeon’s and dietician’s recommendations.
 Remember, everybody is different and will have mixed results.